 A maximum of six credits may be taken online in a summer session, semester 1, or semester 2.
 Online courses may be taken concurrently with face-to-face instruction.
 Continuing education or graduate studies students may overload-taking a maximum of nine credits-with the permission of the director of continuing education and graduate studies.
-Undergraduate students may overload-taking a maximum of nine credits may overload-taking a maximum of nine credits may overload-taking a continuing education and graduate studies.
 Undergraduate students may overload-taking a maximum of nine credits during the summer session-with the permission of the vice-president of academics.